Last Updated on

-In conclusion, there are many solutions for orthodontic issues that do not rely on braces or Invisalign.
-Depending on your age, the type and severity of your condition, and what types of treatments you can responsibly manage, Dr. Schulhof can create an effective treatment plan with or without the use of traditional braces.
+There are many solutions for orthodontic issues that do not rely on braces or Invisalign.
+Depending on your age, the type and severity of your condition, oral hygiene, and what types of treatments you can responsibly manage, Dr. Schulhof can create an effective treatment plan with or without the use of traditional braces.

 The Schulhof Center for Cosmetic Orthodontics